GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 # Stateless Reset
 As clients can unilaterally stop the delivery of multicast packets by leaving the relevant Groups, channels do not need stateless reset tokens.
-Client's therefore do not share the stateless reset tokens of channels with the server.
-Instead, if an endpoint receives packets addressed to a group IP that it can not associate with any existing channel, it MAY take the necessary steps to prevent the reception of further such packets, without signaling to the server that it should stop sending.
+Clients therefore do not share the stateless reset tokens of channels with the server.
+Instead, if an endpoint receives packets addressed to a group IP that it can not associate with any existing channel, it MAY take the necessary steps to prevent the reception of further such packets, without the need to signal to the server that it should stop sending.

 If a server or client somehow still detect a stateless reset for a channel, they MUST ignore it.

 # Implementation and Operational Considerations